Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 ^^^^^^^^^^^^^^^^^^^^^

 	=========   ========================================================
-        revprob:n   probe chip ids from the PCI configuration in this order:
+        revprob:n   probe chip ids from the woke PCI configuration in this order:
                     810, 815, 820, 860, 875, 885, 895, 896
-        revprob:y   probe chip ids in the reverse order.
+        revprob:y   probe chip ids in the woke reverse order.
 	=========   ========================================================

 10.2.17 Fix up PCI configuration space